 Plus, our son was still waking multiple times a night.
-Hiring our night doula enabled me to focus primarily on helping our son during the nights when I wasn’t pumping or feeding our daughter.
-And Sam could sleep uninterrupted and wake refreshed to write the next day and take care of the kids with me.
+Hiring our night doula enabled me to focus primarily on helping our son during the nights when I wasn't pumping or feeding our daughter.
+And Sam could sleep uninterrupted and wake refreshed to write the next day.

-Fortunately, our daughter started to outgrow most of her GERD symptoms after about fifteen weeks and her sleep started to improve as well.
+Fortunately, our daughter started to outgrow most of her GERD symptoms after about fifteen weeks.
+Her sleep started to improve as well.
 Being able to have our night doulas successfully sleep train her with Sam and I filling in on her days off was truly priceless.

 Now I can set her down in the crib wide awake at bedtime every night, leave the room, and watch her fall asleep on the baby monitor.
 That is a true miracle in comparison to our son's sleep challenges.

 A postpartum night doula provides overnight, in-home support for families with newborn babies in the days, weeks, and months after birth.
 The biggest benefit of hiring a night doula is getting more sleep.
 You get professional childcare during the most vulnerable time for both mother and baby.

 Is a night doula worth the cost?
 It really depends on your family's needs and budget.
 The good thing is that the night doula cost won't last forever since your baby will eventually start to sleep better.
 However, I highly recommend having a breakaway plan if you hire one.
 Otherwise, you could spend much more than you wanted and cause unwanted financial stress.

 If you have a reliable support network in place such as your parents, in-laws, siblings, or cousins who can lend a hand with baby care to help ensure you get enough rest, then you can always wait and see how things go after your baby arrives.